When your son can’t look you in the eye… does that mean he’s guilty?

 Look Me in the Eye: My Life with Asperger’s by John Elder Robison

 Born on a Blue Day by Daniel Tammet

 The Curious Incident of the Dog in the Night-time by Mark Haddon

 On Autism and Asperger’s Syndrome: National Autism Association

 Schafer Autism Report - subscription required

-About autism and vaccines - CDC Discovery Magazine article on the subject
+About autism and vaccines - CDC Discovery Magazine - see "No Link Between Vaccinations and Autism"

 Article by Robert Kennedy and David Kirby about autism-vaccine link on Huffington Post

 WrongPlanet.net (online community for Autism/Asperger's)

 The Daniel Jordan Fiddle Foundation - develops, advocates and funds programs for adolescents and adults with autism spectrum disorders.